Stock market research is a must before you make a single trade.

 Gross Earnings – Total Expenses = Net Earnings

 Expenses also include depreciation, which doesn’t require cash.
 It’s a bookkeeping way of accounting for how forklifts and other machinery go down in value over time.
-Therefore, some companies manipulate depreciation.
+Some companies manipulate depreciation.

 Analyze Recent Earnings

-OK, so you’ve learned about stock market research.
-Learn more.
-Learn as much as you can.
+OK, so you’ve learned something about stock research.
+Learn more — as much as you can.
 But don’t beat yourself up if a trade goes south, because it WILL happen.

-Research takes time and consistent effort, but it can potentially pay off.
-Just ask my student, John Papa.
+Research takes time and consistent effort, but it can pay off.

 You should never, EVER, treat stocks as an impulse buy.